microsoft/NeuronBlocks/Tutorial.md

      *Tips: you can try different models by running different JSON config files.
 The model file and train log file can be found in JOSN config file's outputs/save_base_dir after you finish training.*

 ### <span id="task-9">Task 9: Sequence Labeling</span>
-Sequence Labeling is an important NLP task, which can be used to improve many other NLP tasks such as named entity recognition and question answering.
+Sequence Labeling is an important NLP task, which includes NER, Slot Tagging, Pos Tagging, etc.

 - ***Dataset***